DominicTWHV/Is-It-CGNAT/README.md

 **Disclaimer:**

 Using traceroute is the fastest, however not the most accurate approach to this.
-If the script may falsly report positives when too many hops are performed (if you are using a VPS like OCI or AWS).
-Always check with your router's WAN port to confirm.
+If the script may falsly report positives/negatives.
+If unsure, check your router's WAN interface to confirm it.

 **Linux Users:**